betaglot/plantabeta/docs/dev/StyleGuide.md

 Write complete sentences.

 Point form is lazy.
 Think about all the coding documentation which is not easy to read.
-Too formal, too concise
+Too formal, too concise, humans don't process language like computers, point of view matters.

 ## You, not them

+Second person instead of 3rd person

 ## ElementName